Digithought/Sparstogram/readme.md

 - **Reporting Bugs:** Open an issue describing the bug and how to reproduce it.
 - **Suggesting Enhancements:** For new features or improvements, open an issue with a clear title and description.
-- **Pull Requests:** For direct contributions, please make your changes in a separate branch and submit a pull request with a clear list of what you've done.
+- **Pull Requests:** For direct contributions, please make your changes in a separate fork and submit a pull request with a clear list of what you've done.

 ### TODO:
 * kMeans computation - maybe even an option to maintain?
 (See https://github.com/Digithought/Histogram for a C# implementation)
+* Allan Variance option - for sequence sensitive applications, AVAR will give superior results.
+* Maybe enable normal distribution based offset estimation?  ...Still trying to decide if this is useful.

 ### Environment